Skip to main content

 Of course there is a better way.
 Indeed, there are several variations on “a better way”, each with its own advantages and drawbacks.

 The simplest in principle is a bit crude, but still likely a lot better than current practices.
 It is to schedule three pitchers per game, which we can refer to as the “opener”, the “primary”, and the “finisher”.
 The opener goes 2 innings, the primary goes 5 innings, and the finisher goes 2 innings.
 (We will deal later with the complications that arise if one of those men needs to be relieved ahead of schedule.)
 The advantages are these: no pitcher is over-extended; and each pitcher knows to a nicety just when he is coming into the game and how long he will be expected to pitch.
-The drawbacks of this simplistic approach are that an “inning” is a flexible thing: a man who is struggling, but not so very badly that he needs to be pulled, can throw a lot more pitches than expected.
+The drawbacks of that simplistic approach are that an “inning” is a flexible thing: a man who is struggling, but not so very badly that he needs to be pulled, can throw a lot more pitches than expected.
 Further, also because the outings are innings-based, a given pitcher may see an opponent more times than expected.
 But it’s a conceptual starting point.

-But what one wants to set the “crisis” level at is immaterial to the gravamen of this discussion.
+But in fact what one wants to set the “crisis” level at is immaterial to the gravamen of this discussion.
 The point is that the firemen are reserved for cases of a struggling pitcher in a crisis, however defined; when they come in, they remain in only till either the inning ends or the crisis dissolves (which can happen if the reliever gives up a big hit).
 After a fireman has been and gone, the usual approach would be to just bring on the next scheduled pitcher and go on from there; what that means, though, is that the finisher will almost surely be done well before the game ends.

-Some further notes: this approach does not use—and indeed cannot really tolerate—pitching changes made more or less purely on handedness: no taking out a pitcher doing well just because the next batter is of the “wrong” handedness.
+Some further notes: that approach does not use—and indeed cannot really tolerate—pitching changes made more or less purely on handedness: no taking out a pitcher doing well just because the next batter is of the “wrong” handedness.
 While pitcher platoon differentials tend to be wider than those for batters, unless the current pitcher’s platoon differential is huge (in which case why is he on your staff?), the risk of replacing a man pitching well with a new man over-balances the platoon differential.

 Return to the page top. ↑